sabegg2/Project3/README.md

 ## Data Analysis

+### Timeseries comparison

+Figure 7 shows timeseries of the 15-minute averaged temperature, wind direction, and wind speed measurements of both the 2D (gold) and 3D (blue) anemometers over the 30-day span of data.
+Visually, the 2D and 3D anemometer data for all dependent variables line up well.
+The green dots show the difference (2D-3D) between the 15-minute averages.
+These differences hover near zero and are within the tolerances of the measurements (e.g. the tolerance of a wind direction measurement is 20 degrees, and the wind direction difference between the 2D and 3D anemometer measurements falls well below this value; a similar argument can be made for the difference in temperatures and wind speeds).

+### Histogram analysis

+Over the 30-day span of data, the average temperature difference (2D-3D) between the 2D and 3D anemometers was about 0.9°F, where the 2D anemometer recorded slightly higher temperatures on average.
+Over the 30-day span of data, the average wind direction difference (2D-3D) between the 2D and 3D anemometers was -2.5 degrees, well within the 20 degree (or so) tolerance of a wind direction measurement from an anemometer.
+Over the 30-day span of data, the average wind speed difference (2D-3D) between the 2D and 3D anemometers was only -0.3 miles per hour.

+### Regression analysis

+The 2D and 3D anemometers are from the same location, so under ideal behavior they would record the same measurements, barring for small differences due to height and terrain.
+Linear regressions were conducted to quantify the linear relationship between the measurements of the two anemometers.
+The data is colored on a gradient corresponding to wind speed, the metric that has greatest effect on scatter.

+Figure 9 shows the linear regression between the 15-minute averaged temperature measurements of the two anemometers.
+Each data point corresponds to the same 15 minutes in time.
+We see that the data follows a linear relationship with slope close to 1 with a correlation coefficient of 0.99, which indicates a strong positive linear relationship.
+The points further from the line tend to have lower wind speeds.

+Figure 10 shows the linear regression between the 15-minute averaged wind direction measurements of the two anemometers.
+Each data point corresponds to the same 15 minutes in time.
+We see that the data follows a linear relationship with slope close to 1 with a correlation coefficient of 0.99, which indicates a strong positive linear relationship.
+The points further from the line tend to have lower wind speeds.
+This makes sense, as calm winds have a less definite wind direction.

+Figure 11 shows the linear regression between the 15-minute averaged wind speed measurements of the two anemometers.
+Each data point corresponds to the same 15 minutes in time.
+We see that the data follows a linear relationship with slope close to 1 with a correlation coefficient of 0.95, which indicates a strong positive linear relationship.
+The scatter tends to increase as wind speed increases.

+### Overall conclusion

 Based on this analysis, the measurements of temperature, wind direction, and wind speed from the 2D and 3D anemometer show themselves to be very similar and with a strong linear relationship.
 There is some scatter in the data, but when averaged over time, the values are within a reasonable error tolerance.
-Removing data with low wind speeds (<1m/s, the typical threshold for reliable measurements anyway) reduces the scatter.
+Removing data with low wind speeds (less than 1m/s, the typical threshold for reliable measurements anyway) reduces the scatter.
 This suggests that the 2D anemometer data can be used instead of the 3D anemometer data if needed.

 ## References for Data

 The wind data was provided by LongPath Tecchnologies, Inc., a methane-gas monitoring service based in Boulder, Colorado.
-The data was collected at one of the sites they monitor.
+The data was collected at one of the sites they monitor. [https://www.longpathtech.com/](https://www.longpathtech.com/).

 ## References for Code

 For the most part, I wrote my code on my own, using techniques learned in class.
 I find ChatGTP to be a great helper for directing me on the correct path.
 The only significant code that I pulled directly from ChatGTP is the server.js code for connecting with the pgAdmin database.